pixos/pix/docs/BootLoader.md

     } [bootinfo.mm_num];

 ### Page table
-Linear mapping with 1-Gbyte paging for the first 4 GiB space
+Linear mapping with 2-MiB paging for the first 3-GiB space, and the first 1-GiB space is also mapped to 3--4 GiB space of the page table.

 ### GDT